AdamMoller/multiformat/README.md

 - OpenSans-Bold
 - OpenSans-Regular

-Additional fonts can be added by placing the font's TTF file in the "fonts" directory of the multiformat package.
+Additional fonts can be added by placing the font's TTF file in the "fonts" directory of the Multiformat package.
 The 14 standard PDF fonts will only work for creating PDF files.
 These fonts will need to be licensed and added to the fonts directory before creating images.
 The 14 fonts are:
 - Courier
 - Courier-Bold
 - Courier-BoldOblique